This post may contain affiliate links. Please read our disclosure policy.

 – Linda

-What I love most about this roast turkey breast is how it delivers the flavor and comfort of a holiday meal without the effort of cooking a whole bird.
-Roasting just one split turkey breast feels approachable, yet the results are always impressive.
+What I love most about this roast turkey breast recipe is that it brings the flavor and warmth of a holiday feast or a comforting Sunday dinner without the hassle of cooking an entire bird.
+It’s manageable, yet the results are always impressive.

-For a comforting Thanksgiving dinner for one, this roast turkey breast is an excellent choice.
+For a Thanksgiving dinner for one, this roast turkey breast is an excellent choice.
 Any leftovers can be use to make our delicious Thanksgiving sliders.

 Ingredients